Timber framing courses

 To secure your place please fill out a booking form from the website (link above) with £125 deposit per person, or contact us by email for booking details.

-All the courses are generally oversubscribed so please book early to save disappointment
+This year (2017) all our courses were oversubscribed so please book early to save disappointment.

-Payment can be made by Cheque to Hewnwood, Middle drostre, Llanwern, Brecon LD3 0RP or email me if you wish to pay by Bacs.
+Payment can be made by Cheque to Hewnwood, Middle drostre, Llanwern, Brecon LD3 0RP or please email me if you wish to pay by BACS.